 An update to the Chesapeake Bay Preservation Area map was approved by the County Board on July 15th, 2017 and became effective on January 1, 2018.
 This map depicts the location of Resource Protection Areas in Arlington.
 Periodic updates must be made to the map to comply with state law and the County’s Chesapeake Bay Preservation Ordinance.
-The map update will also benefit property owners and the real estate and development communities.
+The map update also benefits property owners and the real estate and development communities.
 The interactive Resource Protection Area map on ACMaps and the property information for RPA parcels has been updated with the new RPAs.

 What is the RPA?